This chapter should be cited as follows:

 Study Assessment Option

-By completing 4 multiple-choice questions (randomly selected) after studying this chapter readers can qualify for Continuing Professional Development awards from FIGO plus a Study Completion Certificate from GLOWM
+By answering four multiple-choice questions (randomly selected) after studying this chapter, readers can qualify for Continuing Professional Development points plus a Study Completion Certificate from GLOWM.

 INTRODUCTION

 The immediate care of the newborn baby is an important first step in allowing term babies to transition safely between intrauterine and newborn life.
 The majority of babies will make this transition without requiring anything other than basic care.
 Unfortunately, some babies will be born having been compromised before or during the birthing process; these can sometimes be recognized through intrauterine monitoring, whilst others will be unexpected.
-Such babies require high quality resuscitation at birth.
-The physiological uniqueness of a newborn baby requires a different approach to resuscitation compared to adults.
+Such babies require high-quality resuscitation at birth.
+The physiological uniqueness of a newborn baby requires a different approach to resuscitation compared with that for adults.

-Babies will also be born prematurely (before 37 completed weeks of gestation).
-Management of the preterm baby at birth differs to that of a compromised term neonate, as they are unlikely to require resuscitation and more likely to require stabilization to support transition to extrauterine life.
-Careful planning and high quality care can reduce the mortality and morbidity associated with prematurity.
+Babies can be born prematurely (before 37 completed weeks of gestation).
+Management of the preterm baby at birth differs from that of a compromised term neonate, as they are unlikely to require resuscitation and more likely to require stabilization to support transition to extrauterine life.
+Careful planning and high-quality care can reduce the mortality and morbidity associated with prematurity.

 Whether it is the term newborn or the premature one, knowledge of the physiology underlying the transition from intrauterine to extrauterine life is essential to support babies effectively.